Mission

 The FCF supports responsible breeding of captive-born wild felids when there is a value in reproduction for education, conservation, and genetic diversity.
 There should be a plan in place for whole life care by the breeding facility.

-The FCF believes it is up to an individual owner whether or not they are going to implement free or protected contact with their wild cats.
+It is not legal for members of the public to interact with big cats.
 The FCF recognizes the levels of risk inherent in any type of contact with wild cats of any size, and strongly supports professional training in operant conditioning for anyone working with these animals, especially big cats.
 The FCF strongly supports the use of operant conditioning training focused on alleviating the stress that may be caused by normal husbandry practices and discourages training that is focused on behaviors not related to those natural to the animal.

 The Feline Conservation Foundation strongly believes that we need a diverse community involved in all aspects of this organization to save the world’s felines.
 We strive to create an inclusive environment for anyone who wishes to participate in FCF efforts, and conservation in general, and value inclusion and equity in all of our initiatives and programs.